diismunivpm/Type2701-for-TRNSYS/README.md

 -	Alice Mugnini a.mugnini@univpm.it
 -	Alessia Arteconi a.arteconi@univpm.it

-#Example of application:
+Example of application:
-Hybrid Heat Pump Systems: Is Predictive Control Worth Using?
+-Hybrid Heat Pump Systems: Is Predictive Control Worth Using?
 Ercoli, P., Mugnini, A., Polonara, F., Arteconi, A.
 Proceedings of Building Simulation Applications, 2022, pp. 25–32. https://publications.ibpsa.org/conference/paper/?id=bsa2022_9788860461919_04